mmu-webdesign/Level4-web-term-1/CSS/css01/09-the-letter.md

 ```
 - Save `style.css` and refresh `exercise-09.html` to view in the browser.

-> Note - Most these instructions will *be in english* rather than giving you the code.
+> Note - Most these instructions will *be in English* rather than giving you the code.
 That would be too easy!

 - Return to `style.css` in the editor and apply the following styles.